Facebook

 Cages

-Cages which separate the rolling elements are typically made from (1) Machined metal, (2) stamped metal, steel pin type and polymer.
+Cages that separate the rolling elements are typically made from (1) Machined metal, (2) stamped metal, steel pin type, and polymer.

-Cages vary dependant upon customer and the demands of each application.
+Cages vary depending on the customer and the demands of each application.

 There are several cage materials and designs.
 When selecting you will consider the application’s requirements and finding a suitable design is paramount to success.